sajosam/k8s-basics-hackathon/README.md

 ```

 ## Task 2
-describe one kubernetes node using **kubectl describe nodes** command and paste the section from the terminal output below
+describe one kubernetes node using `kubectl describe node/<node-name>` command and paste the section from the terminal output below

 **Number of cpu**:
 ```